|

 years of heavy vet bills and heartache.
 Where do pet store

 puppies come from?
 The truth is horrifying.
+It

 was summer when I visited puppy mills in Lancaster County,